 - Quick Tip: How To Add Password to Word Documents

 A better way to secure your confidential data is to use encryption and set an ultra strong password for the decryption step.
 Now remember, whatever you do, do not forget your passwords!
-Finally, you will want to be able To Catch A Snoop: How To Tell If Someone Has Been On Your Computer [Windows].
+Finally, you will want to be able to tell if someone has been snooping on your computer .

 Where do you set passwords and how do you create strong passwords you can remember?